Nejc-Podlogar/Nejc-Podlogar/README.md

-### Hi there, I'm Nejc. 💻 I am a web and mobile app developer from Slovenia.
-I am currently working at __Result d.o.o.__
+### Hi there, I'm Nejc. 👋
+---
+- 🎓 I'm currently a student at (FERI)[FERI], (University of Maribor)[UM SI]
+- 🌱 I'm currently studying FLUTTER & ANGULAR
+- 🥅 My 2022 goal is to complete the scouts app I am working on
+- ⚜️ Fun fact I am doing some volunteering work at scouts.

 ## My current personal project is to develop a porfolio page using wordpress [Porfolio page]